MechanicalRock/mechanicalrock.github.io/_posts/2022-03-27-valheim-server.md

 If the game is set to public: true, the server can be searched for using the in game server browser.
 Save some $$$.

 ### Secret Manager, but why?
-Good practise, Lord Meyers will sense a disturbance in the code...be afraid.
+Good practise, Lord Myerscough will sense a disturbance in the code...be afraid.

 ### Cost.